 And, roast for about 10-15 minutes or until the sauce is bubbly and your shrimp are pink and cooked through.

 That’s it!
 I told you it was easy.
-Despite its plain name, Shrimp with Green Sauce, this recipe delivers big on its promise of great flavor.
+Despite its plain name, Spicy Shrimp with Green Sauce, this recipe delivers big on its promise of great flavor.